Search for opportunities to participate in a women’s health research study.

 Pelvic Organ Prolapse

-Pelvic prolapse is the gradual moving or “dropping” of a pelvic organ to a lower position in the pelvis.
+Pelvic organ prolapse is the gradual moving or “dropping” of a pelvic organ to a lower position in the pelvis.
 The top of the vagina, the bladder, or the rectum may be the main prolapsed organ.
-If the uterus has not been removed, it too may prolapse.
-A careful pelvic exam should reveal which organs have dropped.
+If the uterus has not been removed, it too can prolapse.

 Symptoms of Pelvic Organ Prolapse

-If you have a prolapsed organ or organs, you may experience lower back pain, pelvic pressure, loss of bladder or rectal control, or difficulty emptying the bladder or bowels.
-In severe cases, the vagina or uterine cervix is felt or seen as a bulge outside the body.
+- In severe cases, the vagina or uterine cervix can be felt or seen as a bulge outside the body.

-Pelvic organ prolapse may not occur quickly, but the condition typically worsens when left untreated.
-The choice of treatment should be based on the impact of symptoms on your health and activities.
 In rare cases, severe prolapse can cause urine to be retained in the bladder and the kidneys, leading to kidney damage or infection.
 In this situation, treatment is necessary.
-In most other cases, though, you can decide, based on your specific symptoms, when prolapse should be treated.

-- Pessary: A pessary is a supportive device that is placed in the vagina to elevate it.
+Nonsurgical TreatmentWe can use a pessary, or a supportive device, that is placed in the vagina to elevate it.
 Positioned similarly to a contraceptive diaphragm, the pessary uses the strength of the pelvic bones to support the vagina.
 Pessaries come in a variety of shapes and sizes and are most commonly made from either silicone or latex.
 Patients may continuously wear their pessary but should remove and clean it on a regular basis.
 Pessaries may be used as a temporary aid prior to surgery or as a permanent treatment for prolapse.

-You will be in the hospital for one to four days, depending on the extent of your surgery.
+After surgery, patients will sometimes be able to go home the same day, but most remain in the hospital for one to two days, depending on the extent of their surgery.
 Most patients require at least some prescription-strength pain medicine for one or two weeks after surgery.

 Showing 5 locations